 What was unusual was the method.
-Americans had been hanged, shot, drowned and burned at various, but none of them had ever been electrocuted.
-Even the word ‘electrocute’ was brand new, coined specially to reflect what its enthusiasts clumsily named ‘electrical execution.’
-It had never been done before and, after its nightmarish debut, there was much debate about whether it should ever be done again.
+Americans had been hanged, shot, drowned and burned at various times, but none had ever been electrocuted.
+Even the word ‘electrocute’ was brand new, a buzzword for what enthusiasts had clumsily named ‘electrical execution.’
+It had never been done before.
+After its nightmarish debut, there was much debate about whether it should ever be done again.

 The idea of electrocution came from a dentist, Alfred Southwick of Buffalo, New York.
-Southwick had seen a drunk die instantly from accidentally staggering up against an electrical generator and, being a stauch supporter of capital punishment, decided that the new technology would be perfect for deliberately killing people.
-Also, being a dentist, he thought a chair with straps all over it was the best way to convey the current to the inmate.
+Southwick had seen a drunk die instantly from accidentally staggering up against an electrical generator.
+Being a staunch supporter of capital punishment, Southwick decided that the new technology would be perfect for deliberately killing people as well.
+Being a dentist, he thought a chair with restraining straps was the best way to convey the current to the inmate.
 He left the actual building of the ‘hot seat’ to Harold Brown, an electrical engineer working for a rather famous name.
 Enter one Thomas Edison.

 August 6, 1890 dawned bright and clear.
 The chair had been installed, linked to the prison generator (later chairs had their own separate generator) and thoroughly tested.
 Warden Charles Durston woke Kemmler at 5am, gave him a final breakfast and had him dressed for the occasion.
 At 6:30am the grim ritual began.
 Kemmler, his head and spine shaved and with a slit in his shirt-tails, was led into a room in front of 17 witnesses including 3 doctors and numerous reporters.
 He was asked for his last words which proved grimly ironic in the light of what was about to happen:

 “Take it easy and do it properly, I’m in no hurry…”